What to Wear in Antarctica: An Antarctica Cruise Packing List

 Before we get into what to pack, you need to look at how much you can pack.
 Most major airlines offer 23 kilos of checked luggage included in the price of your ticket.
 However, if you are flying somewhere else in South America first (ie: Buenos Aires for a few days) before continuing on to Ushuaia to board your cruise, then you also need to consider the local South American airlines.
 These airlines have a much lower checked luggage limit: 15 kilos.
 While you can pay extra (the fee is charged per kilo and depends on the airline and your destination) it’s pretty annoying to have to pay extra at the last minute.
 So, if you can, try to keep your luggage at around 15 kilos to save yourself the hassle and extra cost.

 Note that there is laundry on board most cruise ships.
-It’s not cheap, but towards the end of the trip my cruise on the Ocean Endeavour with Intrepid Travel offered a full bag for $40USD which I took advantage of.
-You can always bring eco-friendly soap to do sink laundry for things like socks and underwear to help cut down on your luggage.
+It’s not cheap but it is available and sometimes even with same day turnaround.
+You can also bring eco-friendly soap to do sink laundry for things like underwear and quick dry pieces.

 Provided Gear

 Another thing that will help with your Antarctica packing list is knowing what gear is provided by your tour operator.
-Again, I used Intrepid Travel who provided us with some basic kit that made figuring out what to pack for Antarctica a little easier.
+Most operators will provide some basic kit that makes figuring out what to pack for Antarctica a little easier.

 Our expedition cruise provided: